-In order to improve the conditions and impact for the Swiss science community, SPI actively participates in relevant organisations at the international level.
+To improve the conditions and impact for the Swiss science community, SPI actively participates in relevant organisations at the international level.

-The SPI is a partner in the EU-PolarNet 2, a network of European polar research institutions, to foster joint collaborations and initiatives.
+SPI represents Switzerland in the Forum of Arctic Research Operators (FARO) and acts as observer in the Council of Managers of National Antarctic Programs (COMNAP).
+SPI is a partner in the EU-PolarNet 2, a network of European polar research institutions, to foster joint collaborations and initiatives.
 In coordination with the Federal Department of Foreign Affairs and other Swiss actors, SPI also participates in relevant international conferences and fora with a specific focus on polar research.

-The SPI also engages at the bilateral level with European and global counterparts in order to increase opportunities for and support collaboration by Swiss scientists.
+SPI also engages at the bilateral level with European and global counterparts in order to increase opportunities for and support collaboration by Swiss scientists.
 Current active examples of such bilateral collaboration notably include:

 - Australia: Statement of Commitment between SPI and the Australian Antarctic Division (AAD)